ace-wg/ace-extend-dtls-authorize/draft-ietf-ace-extend-dtls-authorize.md

 requests.

-As resource-constrained devices are not expected to support both transport layer security mechanisms.
-Clients and Resource Servers SHOULD support DTLS and MAY support TLS.
+As resource-constrained devices are not expected to support both transport layer security mechanisms, Clients and Resource Servers SHOULD support DTLS and MAY support TLS.
 A Client that implements either TLS or DTLS but not both might fail in establishing a secure communication channel with the Resource Server altogether.